-A woman saw two persons try to steal her 2000 Jeep in the 100 block of Custer Avenue.
+Two pickpockets collaborated and grabbed a woman's purse in a food store in the 1100 block of Chicago Avenue yesterday afternoon.
 This among the stories in today's daily crime bulletin from Evanston police.

 Some 22 Evanston organizations have pledged a total of $227,875 in startup funds for a community-wide effort to help Evanston youth get a head start on their career objectives.